Nizmiya/electronpos/README.md

-# POS System - Complete Point of Sale Solution
+# NZ Mart - Complete Retail Solution

-A comprehensive Point of Sale (POS) system built with Electron.js for the POS terminal and React.js for the admin panel, with a Node.js backend API.
+A comprehensive retail solution featuring a Point of Sale (POS) system, admin panel, and public website for NZ Mart retail store.
+Built with Electron.js for the POS terminal, React.js for the admin panel and public website, with a Node.js backend API.

 ## 🚀 Features